Subject area: Nursing Studies

 Clinical experience includes care of the older person, and a clinical experience linked to one of your honours options.
-You will also organise a clinical placement either in the UK or abroad.
+You will also organise your elective placement either in the UK or abroad.

 You will choose a further two honours options, study Professionalism 4 and complete your dissertation.

 Your clinical practice will include an honours-linked placement and a 12-week placement consolidating your clinical competence.

 Are there additional costs?